siastar/mern_app_books/README.md

     "price": "15"
   }

-make a put request by id 5ddc655b95faed48b3db8675 (find your own in database, this is randomly generated)
+make a put request by id to modify existing stuff
+(_id in mongo database is randomly generated)

+{
+    "title": "Doctor Dog goest to town",
+    "author": "Greg Doggo",
+    "year": "1975",
+    "price": "18"
+  }